Sources

 1956

 Jan.
-30: The Soviet of Ministers of the USSR approves the development of the scientific satellite (Object D)
+30: The Soviet of Ministers of the USSR approves the development of the scientific satellite (Object D).

 January: "The Mechanics of Photon Rockets" by E. Sanger is published in West Germany.

-The X-2 experimental plane reaches the altitude of 38 kilometers (126,000 feet) and the speed of 3,540 kilometers per hour (2,200 mph).
+The X-2 experimental plane reaches an altitude of 38 kilometers (126,000 feet) and the speed of 3,540 kilometers per hour (2,200 mph).

-The Aerobee-Hi AGUL-0113C rocket reaches the altitude of 264 kilometers (164 miles).
+The Aerobee-Hi AGUL-0113C rocket reaches an altitude of 264 kilometers (164 miles).

 1957